Satellite television: TVRO/C-band satellite era, 1980–1986

-By 1980, satellite television was well established in the USA and Europe.
+By 1980, satellite television was well established in the US and Europe.
 On 26 April 1982, the first satellite channel in the UK, Satellite Television Ltd. (later Sky One), was launched.
 Its signals were transmitted from the ESA's Orbital Test Satellites.
 Between 1981 and 1985, TVRO systems' sales rates increased as prices fell.
 Advances in receiver technology and the use of gallium arsenide FET technology enabled the use of smaller dishes.
 Five hundred thousand systems, some costing as little as $2000, were sold in the US in 1984.
 Dishes pointing to one satellite were even cheaper.
 People in areas without local broadcast stations or cable television service could obtain good-quality reception with no monthly fees.
 The large dishes were a subject of much consternation, as many people considered them eyesores, and in the US most condominiums, neighborhoods, and other homeowner associations tightly restricted their use, except in areas where such restrictions were illegal.
 These restrictions were altered in 1986 when the Federal Communications Commission ruled all of them illegal.
 A municipality could require a property owner to relocate the dish if it violated other zoning restrictions, such as a setback requirement, but could not outlaw their use.
 The necessity of these restrictions would slowly decline as the dishes got smaller.

 Originally, all channels were broadcast in the clear (ITC) because the equipment necessary to receive the programming was too expensive for consumers.
 With the growing number of TVRO systems, the program providers and broadcasters had to scramble their signal and develop subscription systems.